kljensen/snowball/README.md

 * In order to ensure the code is easily extended to non-English lanuages, I avoided using bytes and byte arrays, and instead perform all operations on runes.
+See `snowball/snowballword/snowballword.go` and the `SnowballWord` struct.
-* In order to avoid casting strings into slices of runes numerous times, this implementation uses a single slice of runes for each word that needs to be stemmed.
+* In order to avoid casting strings into slices of runes numerous times, this implementation uses a single slice of runes stored in the `SnowballWord` struct for each word that needs to be stemmed.
 * Instead of carrying around the word regions R1 and R2 as separate strings (or slices or runes, or whatever), we carry around the index where each of these regions begins.
-(See `snowball/snowballword/snowballword.go`).
+These are stored as `R1start` and `R2start` on the `SnowballWord` struct.
 I believe this is a relatively efficient way of storing R1 and R2.
-* I tried to avoided all maps and regular expressions for 1) kicks and 2) because I thought they'd negatively impact the speed.
+* I tried to avoided all maps and regular expressions for 1) kicks, and 2) because I thought they'd negatively impact the speed.

 ## Future work